Understanding your website visitors through personas

-Before jumping into conversion optimization, you need to identify your site visitor, by recognizing, for example, concerns, motivations, uncertainties, and trigger words.
+Before jumping into conversion optimization, you need to identify your site visitor by recognizing, for example, concerns, motivations, uncertainties, and trigger words.

 Most companies are aware of the importance of knowing customers, but few comprehend all that this recognition entails, especially online.
-The majority is still keeping their heads in the sand and overlooking the high costs of stepping away from clients.
+The majority are still keeping their heads in the sand and overlooking the high costs of stepping away from clients.

-The Global Customer Service Barometer, after interviewing more than 1,000 adult customers on how they view their brands, brings disappointing results.38% of the participants believe that businesses are not customer-oriented and fail to provide enough attention.
+The Global Customer Service Barometer, after interviewing more than 1,000 adult customers on how they view their brands, brings disappointing results 38% of the participants believe that businesses are not customer-oriented and fail to provide enough attention.

 Image source: AmericanExpress